T.TAO

 Global and Static Variables (Data Segment)

-Global and static variables are stored in the data segment.
-They are allocated at program start and freed when the program ends.
+Global variables and static variables are stored in the data segment.
+These variables are allocated when the program starts and released when the program ends.

 void foo() {